SCantergiani/Google-Fiber-BI/README.md

 * The datasets used can be download [here](https://github.com/SCantergiani/Google-Fiber-BI/tree/main/Files).
 * Link to the Dashboard hosted in Tableau Public can be found [here](https://public.tableau.com/views/GoogleFiber/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link).

+### Deliverables

+•	A chart or table measuring repeat calls by their first contact date
+•	A chart or table exploring repeat calls by market and problem type
+•	Charts showcasing repeat calls by week, month, and quarter

 ## Project Planning

+Using the case study information to to complete the Stakeholder Requirements Document, Project Requirements Document, and Planning Document.

+### Stakeholder Requirements Document

+### Project Requirements Document

+### Planning Document

 ## Data Preparation

 Loading the CSV files into GCP